Steff4evr/pharmacyapi/README.md

 The table pharmacist, contains the users who will be using the application for managing the pharmacy inventory.
 Here the pharmacist id is the primary key.
 It also contains the the fields to store the name of the user along with the emailid and password.
 Emailid is a unique key that is used for authentication purposes along with the password.
 The password is encrypted with bcrypt.
 ## PurchaseOrder:
 The table PurchaseOrder contains the purchase order information of each purchase made by customers.
 Purchaseorder id is the primary key for this table.
 There is a foreign key reference to the Medicinestock table using the key medicine stockid.
 This ensures that all medicines that are purchased by customers are part of the inventory.
 Other fields include, price of the purchased product and the quantity.
 Price is the price of the item in relation with the quantity.

-# R7	Detail any third party services that your app will use

 # R8	Describe your projects models in terms of the relationships they have with each other